Blasphemy law: By country

-Christian and historically Christian countries
+Christian-majority countries

 In a number of states with a majority-Christian or formerly majority-Christian population blasphemy laws may criminalize abusive or scurrilous speech about Christianity, and oftentimes, other religions and their adherents, as such offenses "have the tendency to lead to a breach of peace".

 Australia

 Emerging as a British colony in the 1780s, Australia received English common law, including the Blasphemy Act 1697.
 The first colonial laws were the Blasphemous and Seditious Libels Act 1827 for New South Wales (repealed in 1898), and legislation that governor Arthur Phillip enacted in Van Diemen's Land in the same year that regulated printing and publishing and prohibited 'blasphemous and seditious libels' as part of a law to maintain public order.

 The last attempted prosecution for blasphemy by the Crown occurred in the State of Victoria in 1919.

-Australia abolished and repealed all blasphemy laws at the federal level with the Australia Criminal Code Act 1995, but blasphemy laws remain in some states and territories.
-The states, territories, and the Commonwealth of Australia are not uniform in their treatment of blasphemy.
-Blasphemy is an offence in some jurisdictions, including New South Wales (section 49 of the Defamation Act 1974 (NSW)), Victoria, Tasmania, and South Australia, but is not in others.
-The present legal situation regarding blasphemy in the Australian Capital Territory, Western Australia and Queensland is unclear.
+Australia abolished and repealed all blasphemy laws at the federal level with the Australia Criminal Code Act 1995, but blasphemy laws remain as common law offences in some states and territories.
+Queensland, Tasmania, and Western Australia have abolished their blasphemy laws along with the common law offences, while blasphemy or blasphemous libel remain common law offences in the other jurisdictions, including New South Wales (section 49 of the Defamation Act 1974 (NSW)), South Australia, Victoria, the Australian Capital Territory and the Northern Territory.

 Austria

-In Austria, a section of the penal code relates to blasphemy: